murilo-bracero/murilo-bracero/README.md

 🖥️ Software Engineer certified by Google and with a degree in Computer Science, passionate about technology and their applications in our routines to make our lifes easier.

+🎩 I'm currently working as a full-time Java developer

-📖 Currently working on my open source pet project, [Raspstore](https://github.com/murilo-bracero/raspstore), and some other personal projects.
-I'm also very committed to learning Golang and C++.
+📖 Learning Golang with my open source pet project, [Raspstore](https://github.com/murilo-bracero/raspstore), and some other personal projects.
+I'm also very committed to learning C++.

 🪴 In my free time, I try my hand at gardening, though the plants seem less enthusiastic than I am.